corticalstack/corticalstack.github.io/aboutme.md

     <p class="about-text">
         <span class="fa fa-heart about-icon"></span>
             My 2 children are my world, I love being a Dad, it's the most rewarding and difficult job I've ever had!
-            Kiteboarding is my passion, I feel so alive and at one with nature whilst skimming over the water with the power of wind at my fingertips.
+            Kiteboarding is my passion, I feel so alive and at one with nature when skimming over the water with the power of wind at my fingertips.
     </p>